Downtown Revitalization Initiative (DRI)

 About the Downtown Revitalization Initiative

-Creation of a series of linked gateway parks that enhance the pedestrian experience and safety with new amenities at Berkeley Green Park, Ward Plumadore Park and William Morris Park, and complementary streetscape improvements adjacent to each public space.
+Create a Series of Linked Gateway Parks: Enhance the pedestrian experience and safety with new amenities at Berkeley Green Park, Ward Plumadore Park, and William Morris Park, and complementary streetscape improvements adjacent to each public space.
+The new network of upgraded corridors and parks will reinforce the northern and central gateways to Saranac Lake and provide accessible and attractive open spaces downtown.

-Increasing connectivity between downtown destinations through the installation of landscape and safety features on Church Street and expansion of the tree canopy along the Broadway and Main Street retail corridors.
+Increase Connectivity between Downtown Destinations: Transform downtown Saranac Lake into a vibrant, walkable community core by increasing connectivity between retail, recreation, and municipal amenities.
+Four key components are the installation of landscape and safety features on Church Street; redesign of the Dorsey Street parking lot; completion of the Riverwalk; and expansion of the tree canopy along the Broadway and Main retail corridors.

-Revamping the Woodruff Street corridor from Broadway to Bloomingdale Avenue as a walkable destination, facilitating its development as a retail and cultural hub.
-Improvements will include undergrounding utility lines and installing a bicycle lane, new sidewalks, high-visibility crosswalks, trees, pedestrian-scale lighting, and a complementary decorative feature.
+Enhance the Woodruff Street Streetscape: Revamp the Woodruff Street corridor from Broadway to Bloomington Avenue as a walkable destination, facilitating its development as a retail and cultural hub.
+Improvements will include undergrounding utility lines and installing a two-way bicycle lane, new sidewalks, high-visibility crosswalks, trees, pedestrian-scale lighting, and a complementary decorative feature.

-Development of a whitewater park to bring new aquatic activities to downtown Saranac Lake and build on the village’s status as a recreation destination.
+Develop the Saranac Lake Whitewater Park: Develop a whitewater park to bring new aquatic activities to downtown Saranac Lake and build on the Village's status as a recreation destination.
+The park will be located on village property along the Saranac River north of the Route 3/LaPan Bridge. ($410,616)

-Creation of Play ADK: A Children’s Museum by converting a warehouse at 33 Depot Street into a safe, attractive and fascinating children’s museum and play center to stimulate the imagination and creative spirit of young children and their families.
+Creation of Play ADK: A Children's Museum: Convert a warehouse at 33 Depot Street into a safe, attractive and fascinating children's museum and play center Develop the site of new children's museum/play center into a beautiful park, and improve the warehouse into a safe, attractive and fascinating spatial experience as a giant play-structure which stimulates the imagination and creative spirit of young children and their families.
+Phase 1 building repairs will include lighting, and safe, convenient access to the warehouse. ($949,378)

-Transformation of an underutilized former paint store at 56 Woodruff Street into a state-of-the-art performance facility for the Pendragon Theatre, anchoring the downtown district.
+Position the Pendragon Theatre as a Cultural and Community Anchor: Transform an underutilized former paint store at 56 Woodruff Street into a state-of-the-art performance facility for the Pendragon Theatre, anchoring the downtown district.
+This adaptive reuse project will enable the non-profit to accommodate larger audiences, provide opportunities to showcase local art, and serve as the centerpiece of Saranac Lake's vibrant arts community. ($2,500,000)

-Establishment of the Energize Downtown Fund to provide matching grants for building improvements, site upgrades, commercial buildouts, and rent subsidies at commercial and mixed-use properties within downtown.
+Establish the Energize Downtown Fund: Establish a fund to provide matching grants for building improvements, site upgrades, commercial buildouts, and rent subsidies at commercial and mixed-use properties in the DRI area. ($600,000)

 Strategic Investment Plan